blissfuljuan/it342-g01-mid2425/magpatoc-markandrew-journal-activity/journal.md

 **3. Any blockers or challenges?**
 - Some parts of the lecture are a bit tricky, so I might need to touch base with the professor to clear things up.

+## [Date: 06-25-2025]

+**1. What did I accomplish yesterday?**
+- Finished reading all the required materials for class and completed the practice exercises.

+**2. What will I do today?**
+- Review yesterday’s lecture notes thoroughly and start working on the new assignment.

+**3. Any blockers or challenges?**
+- Certain concepts from the lecture are a little confusing, so I plan to reach out to the professor for clarification.